 I did not take away, so to speak, a whole lot more than I started with.
 The stories (which blur the line between historical fact and fictionalized history) are all in media res, confusing, and abrupt.
 The “characters” are impoverished and sometimes immoral.
 Their dialogue is nearly incomprehensible at times.
 Overall, the tone of all the stories is dark, miserable, and mad.
 I feel that much of what Babel wrote would make a lot more sense if the reader was a Russian-Jew living in, say, 1915.

 The first story I read was “Old Shloyme.”
 It is a very “Jewish” story.
-But more importantly, it’s the most morbid, dismal, miserable, and unhappy story ever written.
+But more important, it’s the most morbid, dismal, miserable, and unhappy story ever written.
 It’s not even “tragic,” it’s just depressing to the core.
 I describe the characters as despondent, desperate, and utterly bereft of joy.
 Strangely, nestled in the core of the story: the indefatigable Russian spirit full of determination and willpower.
 Tucked inside the awful impoverished reality is this kernel of the absurd.
 The word that I want to use is “supra-sane.”
 Supra-sane is that misty area that occurs after the all-too-sane devolves into madness and the insanity is so thoroughgoing that it becomes sane, or normal, again.
 It’s the yin/yang concept.
 This is one of the greatest short stories ever written because it is so miserable and abrupt, but also contains the trademark Russian stubbornness and willfulness.
 The character Shloyme is both mad and completely sane, but moreso, he’s Russian.

 “Red Cavalry” continues with the same feeling of bordering on insanity.
 By this I mean situations that are so strenuous and chaotic that the only response that helps survival is a response of equal madness.
 I suspect the Polish-Russian war was like this for Babel.
 Call Joseph Heller up and tell him to cite Babel as a reference for Catch-22.
 Babel had been assigned to the first cavalry, under the marshal Semyon M. Budyonny.
 Budyonny actually has quite a history in the Red Army, with Stalin, and with horses.
 I can also see why he took issue with Babel’s depictions in “Red Cavalry.”
 But, if reading these pieces by Babel inspired anything in me, it was to learn more about Budyonny.
 So, of course, I want to read Budyonny’s The Path of Valor, which, as I understand it, is a five-volume memoir.
 I doubt it’s as colorful and unique as Babel’s “Red Cavalry.”